1935 Minnesota Golden Gophers football team: Northwestern

 On October 26, 1935, Minnesota defeated Northwestern, 21 to 13, before a homecoming crowd of 52,000, one of the largest in Minnesota football history.
 Northwestern took a 13-7 lead at halftime, but sophomore right halfback Clarence Thompson led Minnesota's comeback in the second half.
 He scored a touchdown in the third quarter and then ran 36 yards for the winning touchdown in the fourth quarter.

 Purdue

 On November 2, 1935, Minnesota defeated Purdue, 29–7, in Minneapolis.
 Right halfback George Roscoe scored Minnesota's first touchdown in the first quarter.
 Left halfback Clarence Thompson also scored for Minnesota.

 At Iowa

 On November 9, 1935, Minnesota defeated Iowa, 13-6, in Iowa City.

 At Michigan

 On November 16, 1935, Minnesota defeated Michigan, 40–0, at Michigan Stadium.
 It was Minnesota's 23rd consecutive game without a loss and the worst defeat in the history of the Michigan football program since 1892.
 Minnesota gained 432 rushing yards to 99 for Michigan and also held Michigan to 35 passing yards.
 Clarence Thompson returned a kickoff 85 yards for a touchdown.
 Andrew Uram scored two touchdowns on runs of 60 and 73 yards.
 Sheldon Beise also scored two touchdowns.
-Vernal LeVoir scored on a 30-yard touchdown reception and kicked four extra points.
+Babe LeVoir scored on a 30-yard touchdown reception and kicked four extra points.